 Prime Video: The 47 Best Movies to Watch

-From the music documentary A Man Named Scott to the crime thriller I'm Your Woman, here's what you should check out on Prime Video.
+From the music documentary A Man Named Scott to the biographical drama Being the Ricardos, here's what you should check out on Prime Video.

 More in www.cnet.com